 Domesday Book is so important because it gives us a statistical portrait of the England bequeathed us by the Anglo-Saxons, with its structures of local government, its shires and hundreds, towns and villages (13,418 of them!).
 But at the heart of the book are the people themselves.
 So let’s end with the story of a Domesday farming family, from Cockerington in the Lincolnshire Wolds, who were descended from the old class of Anglo-Danish freemen.
 A century after Hastings, their great-granddaughter Christiana married a Norman, marking the process by which the conquered and the conquerors made peace.

 But the English never forgot 1066.
 Nor of course did the Welsh and, later, the Irish (the centuries-long assault on their culture began with an Anglo-Norman invasion in the 1170s).
 The Normans bequeathed wounds yet to heal.
 Even in the 21st century, we are trying to negotiate the legacy of these events: in Scottish and Welsh independence movements, and in the Irish border question.
 As the historian Eric John wrote in the 20th century: “It was the Anglo-Saxons who made England, the Normans who attempted to make Great Britain.
 And as yet they have not succeeded so well.”

-Michael Wood is a historian, whose books include In Search of the Dark Ages (BBC Books, 2005).
-Anglo-Saxon Kingdoms: Art, Word, War ran at the British Library from 19 October 2018 until 19 February 2019.
+Michael Wood is a historian, whose books include In Search of the Dark Ages (BBC Books, 2005)

 This article was first published in the November 2018 edition of BBC History Magazine